taocpp/PEGTL/doc/Actions-and-States.md

 As the compiler auto-detects the presence of a *suitable* `apply` or `apply0` method, it will simply think that there is no action to apply when the signature is incorrect.
 In this case, the code will compile but silently fail to call `apply` or `apply0`.

-If you think that this is the case, you can turn this silent failure to call the method into a compile-time error.
+To help troubleshooting those cases, you can turn the silent failure to call the method into a compile-time error.
 Simply derive your specialisation from `require_apply` or `require_apply0`, respectively:

 ```c++